Things to See & Do

 Whether your idea of fun is a day of shopping followed by a night of hoisting brews with the locals, or an exhilarating outdoor adventure followed by a great dinner featuring the day's fresh catch, there are plenty of things to do in Juneau.

-There are several to choose from, but Mendenhall Glacier is our biggest chip off the ol' (ice) block - and you can actually drive right to it if you're so inclined.
+There are several to choose from, but Mendenhall Glacier is our biggest chip off the ol' (ice) block — and you can actually drive right to it if you're so inclined.
 We've conveniently placed Alaska's most popular attraction just 13 miles from downtown and right near the airport.
 We're friendly that way.
+As if Mendelhall wasn't enough, explore more glaciers the surrounding area has to offer.

 Everyone wants to see a little wildlife, even if from afar.
 Juneau has such an abundance of air, land and sea creatures that you are more than likely to catch a glimpse of a bear, bald eagle, or even a humpback whale while you are here - especially April through November.
 And if you do want to watch our wildlife a little closer, a variety of tours can get you near black bear, Dall's porpoise, sea lions, harbor seals, sea otters, mountain goats, and Sitka black tail deer.